redthing1/DuckMind/README.md

 ## usage

-as a primer, read the [documentation](doc/) for detailed information on Ducia's key concepts.
+read the [documentation](doc/index.md) for detailed information on Ducia's key concepts.

 ### simple example: ants

-TODO: we will walk through using Ducia to power an ant simulation, with source code
+see the Ants (WIP) example

 ### robust example: ducks